 - Adjustable flappers may use a float to delay the flapper from closing right away.

 - Adjustable flappers may use a dial in place of a float.
 The dial sets a secondary hole in the flapper cone to release air and force the flapper to close.

 Instructions for Adjusting an Adjustable Flapper

-Fluidmaster flappers can be adjusted by:
+Fluidmaster flappers can be adjusted in three different ways:

 - Turning the flapper cone from a minimum to maximum setting, so you are moving the secondary hole away from the top of the tank which traps the air in the flapper cone for a longer period of time.

 - Moving a float (a float is placed on the flapper chain) up the chain, so you are setting the flapper to close faster.
 By lowering the float on the chain you are causing the flapper to stay open longer.

 - Pulling slightly on the cone and turning the cone from a minimum to maximum setting, so you are closing the cone window and causing the flapper to stay open longer.